ekoontz/dag-unify/README.md

 - `(unify X :fail) => :fail` for all `X`.

-`:fail` will be returned if the result of trying to unify values where the result of unification would result in having incompatible values for the same reference.
+`:fail` will also be returned if the result of trying to unify values where the result of unification would result in having incompatible values for the same reference.
 For example:

 ```
-(let [reference (ref :top)
+(let [myref (ref :top)
-      foo {:a reference
+      foo {:a myref
-           :b reference}
+           :b myref}
       bar {:a 42
            :b 43}]
   (unify foo bar))
 :fail
 ```

+because the `:a` value and `:b` values of `bar` must be unified becase of the ref shared between the `:a` and `:b` values in `foo`, but the values themselves are atomic and not equal.

 ## Usage